jakesing/gatsby-swapstack/content/blog/top-11-newsletters-that-speak-to-the-creator-economy/index.md

 **Newsletter Description:**

-* Find out about useful new stuff.
+* Useful sites & resources to save time and to help you do what you do a little more creatively.
 Discover what’s new with a short weekly email.
-Useful sites & resources to save time and to help you do what you do a little more creatively.
 * Each post helps you find new things to make your work more enjoyable.
 * Posts are concise, with clear sections & bullets so you can scan
 * Discover new sites and apps to save yourself time